 However, we recommend you avoid editing invoices or credit notes if possible.
 This is to avoid the situation when an invoice or credit note is raised, given to the customer, then a mistake is spotted, corrected, but the customer has one 'version' of the invoice/credit note while the accounts system is showing another 'version' of it!
 Considerable potential for disputes, and the tax authorities in most countries frown on the practice.

 If you can not edit an invoice or credit note, you may still be able to make some minor changes.
-Get the posting reference number off the invoice.
-Click on 'Setup' on the top menu bar, go to 'Sales Ledger' (or it may be 'Customers' or 'A/c Receivable' depending on how your system is setup), and select 'Change Transaction Details'.
+Get the posting reference number off the invoice (click the 'Details' tab, it's at the bottom).
+Click on 'Setup' on the top menu bar, go to 'Sales Ledger' (or it may be 'A/c Receivable' depending on how your system is setup), and select 'Change Transaction Details'.
 You can type in the posting reference number, or click on the 'F' button to find the transaction.
 You will be allowed to change: Description/reference, customer account (in case it was entered on the wrong account), sales representative, payment due by date, P/O reference, and department code.
-You can also delete the transaction form here.
+You can also delete the transaction form here, but that is NOT recommended unless absolutely necessary.

 That is why there is a separate column for price each.
 So the column 'Each' shows the individual unit price, and the column 'Amount' shows the extended price, ie. quantity multiplied by the price each.
 The 'Amount' column is then totalled to arrive at the invoice total at the bottom.
 That is the way it's intended to work, and is pretty much the same as most other accounting systems.How can I print an invoice?